dennisss/tansa/doc/ServerApi.md

 	activeFile: '...',
 	vehicles: [
 		{
-			num: 0, // The number in order of the choroegraphy 0-5
+			role: 0, // The number in order of the choroegraphy 0-5
 			id: 7, // The network id written on the drone, used to distinguish physical drones
 			tracking: true,
 			connected: true,